FTC: Made In The USA Comments Concerning Herbert E. Harris II--P894219

 I. INTRODUCTORY STATEMENT

-This submission is made on behalf of the Committee of Domestic Steel Wire Rope and Specialty Cable Manufacturers (Committee),1 in a response to notice published at 62 Fed.
+This submission is made on behalf of the Specialty Cable Manufacturers Subcommittee (SCM Subcommittee),1 in a response to notice published at 62 Fed.
 Reg.
 25020 (May 7, 1997) which requests public comment on the proposed guidelines issued by the Federal Trade Commission for "Made In USA" claims in product advertising and labeling.
-The Committee is composed of most major manufacturers of steel wire rope, and accounts for a substantial majority of U.S. wire rope production.
+The SCM Subcommittee is composed of most major U.S. manufacturers of "small diameter" specialty steel wire rope, including stainless steel wire rope and galvanized aircraft cable (hereafter referred to as "specialty cable"), and accounts for a substantial majority of U.S. specialty cable production.

 II.
 DESCRIPTION OF THE PRODUCT AND MANUFACTURING PROCESS

-Generally, wire rope production begins with hot rolled, high carbon steel wire rod.
-The rod is controlled cooled or is passed through a special patenting furnace to improve ductility and give a uniform grain structure.
+Generally, specialty cable production begins with stainless steel wire rod (for production of stainless steel wire rope) or hot rolled, high carbon steel wire rod (for production of galvanized steel wire rope such as GAC).
 After being cleaned, the rod is drawn through progressively smaller dies to achieve the wire diameter required for specific rope uses.
-High carbon steel wire may be left uncoated ("bright") or given a zinc coating ("galvanized").
-The latter process improves the corrosion resistance of wire rope.
+High carbon steel wire is given a zinc coating ("galvanized") The latter process improves the corrosion resistance of wire rope.
+Stainless steel wires are not galvanized.

 Individual wires are brought together in the stranding process.
-Strand used for making wire rope is generally lubricated as the wires move into the stranding die.
+Strand used for making galvanized wire rope is generally lubricated as the wires move into the stranding die.
 This lubrication is necessary to enable the wires, and the strands, to move freely in the wire rope, and to protect and preserve the individual wires.
 The type and amount of lubrication used varies depending upon the ultimate use to which the finished wire rope will be put.
+Stainless steel wire ropes are typically not lubricated.

-A completed wire rope is almost always assembled into a wire rope sling, or fitted with fittings at either or both ends of the rope.
-Certain end attachments adapt the wire rope to the purpose for which it will be used, while other attachments merely facilitate handling of the wire rope.
-End attachments may be affixed to the wire rope and sold as an assembly by the manufacturer.
-More commonly, the assembly is fabricated by a separate entity from the manufacturer of the wire rope, such as a distributor.
+A completed specialty cable is almost always assembled into a sling, or fitted with fittings at either or both ends of the cable.
+Certain end attachments adapt the cable to the purpose for which it will be used, while other attachments merely facilitate handling of the cable.
+End attachments may be affixed to the cable and sold as an assembly by the manufacturer.
+More commonly, the assembly is fabricated by a separate entity from the manufacturer of the specialty cable, such as a distributor.

 III.
 A MADE IN USA STANDARD BASED ON THE SUBSTANTIAL TRANSFORMATION PRINCIPLE WOULD BE READILY ENFORCEABLE

-As we detailed in the Committee Comments, the Committee submits that the "Made In USA" standard must be based on the substantial transformation principle.
-Only steel wire rope manufactured from U.S.-produced strand and IWRC (steelcore) should qualify as "Made In USA."
+The SCM Subcommittee submits that the "Made In USA" standard must be based on the substantial transformation principle.
+Only specialty cable manufactured from U.S.-produced strand (and were relevant, IWRC) should qualify as "Made In USA."

-The stranding operation constitutes a sound and practicable "bright line, demarcation for "Made In USA" claims since the principal physical characteristics of the completed wire rope are directed by the design of the strands.
-Moreover, it is at this stage of the wire rope production process that the raw material becomes fully dedicated to its ultimate use as wire rope .3
+The stranding operation constitutes a sound and practicable "bright line" demarcation for "Made In USA" claims since the principal physical characteristics of the completed specialty cable are directed by the design of the strands.
+Moreover, it is at this stage of the specialty cable production process that the raw material becomes fully dedicated to its ultimate use as specialty cable.
+Additionally, the stranding operation is the proper and operative focus of a "Made In USA" determination since this stage of the specialty cable production process constitutes a substantial transformation.3

 The U.S. Customs Service has not issued a formal ruling